tlarsendataguy-yxdb/yxdb-java/README.md

 The library does not have external dependencies and is a pure Java solution.

 The public API is contained in the YxdbReader class.
-Instantiate YxdbReader using the following methoods:
+Instantiate YxdbReader using the following methods:
 * `loadYxdb(String)` - load from a file
 * `loadYxdb(InputStream)` - load from an in-memory stream